skx/e-comments/README.md

 an associated Javascript file which allows you to include comments in your static-pages.

-This is a self-hosted alternative to using discus.
+This is a self-hosted alternative to using disqus.

 Comment Server